sdryasir/dice-assignment1/README.md

   - Staged
   - Committed

- `Modified` means that you have changed the file but have not committed it to your database yet. `Staged` means that you have marked a modified file in its current version to go into your next commit snapshot. `Committed` means that the data is safely stored in your local database.
+ ***Modified*** means that you have changed the file but have not committed it to your database yet. ***Staged*** means that you have marked a modified file in its current version to go into your next commit snapshot. ***Committed*** means that the data is safely stored in your local database.

+  ### Q:6 3 methods of git reset?

+ `git reset` is a powerful command that is used to undo local changes to the state of a Git repo.
+Git reset operates on "The Three Trees of Git".
+These trees are the Commit History (HEAD), the Staging Index, and the Working Directory.
+There are three command line options that correspond to the three trees:

+ - `git reset --soft`
+ - `git reset --mixed`
+ - `git reset --hard`